pixa-pics/pixa-pics.github.io/README.md

  * **Do more, without less**...
 This is pixaaaaa! (pics)

 ![](https://raw.githubusercontent.com/pixa-pics/pixa-pics.github.io/main/src/images/screenshots/GRODITNOW.png)

+### 1) What does it cost?
-The aforementioned project (i.e. https://pixa.pics/) whose source code is said to be "open" (visible on: https://github.com/pixa-pics/pixa-pics .github.io) needs for the coming year an amount of 75'000 CHF to operate as drawing software in the field of pixelart and digital-painting (art) among others NFTs ( so-called digital cryptographic tokens).
+The aforementioned project (i.e. https://pixa.pics/) whose source code is said to be "open" (visible on: https://github.com/pixa-pics/pixa-pics .github.io) needs for the coming year an amount of 75'000 CHF to operate as drawing software in the field of pixelart and digital-painting (art) among others NFTs ( so-called digital cryptographic tokens) being free and open-source.

+### 2) Anonymization of visual subjects
 This project allows anonymization of the target visual subject directly on import by reducing the number of colors and the number of pixels present in the raster image (which is just a pixel grid with a few bonus colors) and allowing retouching of it in an interface made in Switzerland, which offers tools for drawing and retouching tints and colors as well as shapes via functions and algorithms on clicking certain buttons inside this software, available under simply "MIT" license via the WEB...

+### 3) Lighten the online-self up
 A person can preserve details of their private life and still publish digital paintings of their portrait without risking leaving pejorative details, or deliberately harming the online-self of the person, since the output files only contain 1:100 to 1:1000 of the weight of the source data for an HD image also which more-is will be a form of artwork disregarded from the eventual copyright that protected the base image.

+### 4) Preserving yourself as your own hero
-It is useful in the field of the protection of the private sphere and the online-self, in the field of drawing and image editing, also in the creation of so-called "intelligent" NFTs as well as in the artistic field quite simply. with also the search and identification of missing persons and the anonymization and copyleft (un-copyright) of visual subjects...
-A real tool for the creation of "artistic situations being safer than safe"!
+It is useful in the field of the protection of the private sphere and the online-self, in the field of drawing and image editing, also in the creation of so-called "intelligent" NFTs as well as in the artistic field quite simply.
+Meanwhile, also between the search and identification of missing persons and the anonymization and copyleft (un-copyright) of visual subjects...
+A real tool for the creation of "artistic situations being safer than safe".

 **Watch?!** --> Know how it relates to NFTs and the American Dream! https://www.youtube.com/watch?v=Ag_V4RyTIEE

-## Tomorrow is knocking!
+## B) Tomorrow is knocking!

 Pixa.Pics stands in favor of the freedom of expression, communication, education; **respect for the privacy of citizens and civil rights in general**.
 We defend the free flow of ideas, knowledge and culture as the software is completely free and open-source.